Flat holography for spinor fields: Hyperbolic slicing of Minkowski spacetime

-Each region can be foliated with surfaces of constant curvature, reflecting the $SO(1,3)$ symmetry.
-For the region $D$ the foliating surfaces are 3-dimensional de Sitter spacetimes with radius $R$ which satisfies $X^2=R^2$.
-For $A_{\pm}$, these are 3-dimensional Euclidean anti-de Sitter spaces with constant radius $\tau$, satisfying $X^2=-\tau^2$.
+Each region admits a foliation by constant-curvature surfaces, reflecting the $SO(1,3)$ symmetry.
+In region $D$, the leaves are three-dimensional de Sitter spacetimes of radius $R$, satisfying $X^2=R^2$.
+In $A_{\pm}$, they are three-dimensional Euclidean anti-de Sitter spaces of radius $\tau$, satisfying $X^2=-\tau^2$.